About Clean Cities

 - Building partnerships with local coalitions of public- and private-sector transportation stakeholders

-- Working with industry partners and fleets to identify and address technology barriers
+- Working with industry partners and fleets to identify and address technology barriers and research needs

 Why We're Here

 Clean Cities dates back to the Alternative Motor Fuels Act of 1988 and the Clean Air Act Amendments of 1990.
 These laws, which encouraged the production and use of alternative fuel vehicles (AFVs) and the reduction of vehicle emissions, led to the creation of the Alternative Fuels Data Center (AFDC) in 1991.
-The AFDC's mission was to collect, analyze, and distribute data used to evaluate alternative fuels and vehicles.
+The AFDC's initial objective was to collect, analyze, and distribute data used to evaluate alternative fuels and vehicles.